aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 ### Creating access and trunk interfaces

 On the Junos OS, interfaces function based on physical properties and logical properties.
 MTU is an example of a physical property.
 Logical properties fall under something called as a 'unit' - a unit can be thought of as a sub-interface (if you're from the Cisco world).
-However, having said that, all interfaces will have a unit (even switchports) and that doesn't mean that you've configured a sub-interface.
+However, having said that, all interfaces will have a unit (even switchports) - the functionality is similar to a sub-interface only when a VLAN tag is associated to it.

-A general schema for an interface:
+The general schema for an interface:

 ```
 interfaces {